 Effective sleep training actually has very little to do with how much you let your baby cry when you put her in the crib.
+There are a lot of misconceptions out there about sleep training.
 It’s about helping your child learn to self-soothe, prioritizing sleep, fostering family habits conducive to good sleep, and tuning in to your baby to respond to all of her needs and many of her wants.

 That’s why I can confidently say that I help people with any parenting perspective achieve happier, longer sleep.